alexandre-normand/blood-shepherd/README.md

 If you don't know what that is, chances are that it's because you don't have diabetes and it's a good thing.
 If you do have diabetes, check it out, the [dexcom](http://dexcom.com/) is a nice tool.

 So, there isn't much to see here at the moment but hopefully, this will be actually sync data from the receiver in the near future.

-This will likely be ported to C/Go when this is done but exploring with Java first.

 Quick start
 -----------